Top 10 Coastal Experiences

 A visit to the North York Moors would not be complete without getting closer to some of our aquatic friends.
-During the summer months the waters just off the coast become a hive of activity with minke and humpback whales along with white-beaked dolphins and porpoise.
-For a truly unforgettable experience, book a trip with Whitby Whale Watching and Yorkshire Coast Nature who offer fantastic whale watching and seabird experiences over summer and autumn.
+During the summer and early autumn months the waters just off the coast become a hive of activity with minke and humpback whales along with white-beaked dolphins and porpoise.
+For a truly unforgettable experience, book a trip with Whitby Whale Watching, Three Sisters Sea Trips or Yorkshire Coast Nature who offer fantastic whale watching and seabird experiences.

 3. Cleveland Way National Trail

 Follow the Cleveland Way National Trail from the gorgeous village of Runswick Bay to the dramatic Boulby Cliffs.
 This 6 mile walk clifftop coastal path takes in glorious views across the sea and the fascinating remains of the harbour at Port Mulgrave, before winding through the narrow, cobbled streets of Staithes and onwards towards Boulby.

 Get to know Staithes’ creative side by dipping in and out of the village’s outstanding galleries, be amazed by the eight trompe l’oeil works on the Staithes Illusion Trail or celebrate its artistic heritage at the annual Staithes Festival of Arts & Heritage.

 Our rugged stretch of coastline is the best place in Northern England to find Jurassic fossils, dinosaur footprints or hunt for all manner of wildlife in rockpools.
 Fossil hunters should head to Runswick Bay, Ravenscar, Saltwick Bay and Whitby to spot ammonites, giant seaweed, old sponges and even shark egg cases.